davisonio/personal-digital-infrastructure/README.md

 ##### What does 'okay' mean?

-*'Okay' tasks are idempotent, meaning if you run them again, they will make only the changes they must in order to bring the system to the desired state.
+'Okay' tasks are idempotent, meaning if you run them again, **they will make only the changes they must in order to bring the system to the desired state**.
 This makes it very safe to rerun the same playbook multiple times.
-They won’t change things unless they have to change things. - Ansible Docs*
+They won’t change things unless they have to change things. - Ansible Docs

 ## Usage